Financial mis-selling solicitors

 Otherwise, to find a specialist financial mis-selling claims solicitor, please contact The Law Society on 020 7320 5650 (Mon to Fri from 09:00 to 17:00 charged at local call rates).

-Whether you were ripped-off by an unscrupulous mortgage broker, mis-sold a payday loan or lost money after a pension transfer, our specialist solicitors can help.
+Whether you were ripped-off by an unscrupulous mortgage broker, or lost money after a pension transfer, our specialist solicitors can help.

 What is financial mis-selling?